top of page

 Justin Preddy - Volunteer/ Team Member

-Justin hails from Oxford, NC, where he was born and raised.
-He has been actively involved in emergency medical services (EMS) since completing his first EMT course in 2015, prior to his high school graduation.
-Justin earned his paramedic certification and commenced employment with Franklin County EMS in 2017.
-Subsequently, he obtained a Bachelor of Science degree in emergency medical care and emergency management from Western Carolina University.
-Currently, he is pursuing a Master's of Health Science, with a concentration in EMS, and has a keen interest in EMS advancement and its associated challenges, including the prevalence of mental illness among providers.
+Justin hails from Oxford, North Carolina, where he was born and raised.
+He has been actively engaged in emergency medical services (EMS) since he completed his initial Emergency Medical Technician (EMT) course in 2015, prior to his high school graduation.
+Justin achieved his paramedic certification and began his career with Franklin County EMS in 2017.
+He subsequently earned a Bachelor of Science degree in Emergency Medical Care and Emergency Management from Western Carolina University in 2022, followed by a Master of Health Science degree from the same institution in 2024.
+His professional interests encompass advancement within EMS, generational leadership challenges, as well as specific research on burnout and impostor syndrome within the EMS community.

-Throughout his career, Justin has been committed to creating a more sustainable and accepting work environment for public safety personnel.
-He believes that the mental health and wellbeing of responders are crucial to their missions, just as much as the equipment they bring into homes.
-In the same way, mental health should be monitored during every shift and maintained regularly.
+Throughout his professional journey, Justin has demonstrated a steadfast commitment to fostering a sustainable and inclusive work environment for public safety personnel.
+He strongly advocates that the mental health and well-being of responders are as critical to their missions as the equipment utilized in the field.
+In a similar vein, he asserts that mental health should be consistently monitored and supported during each shift to ensure its regular maintenance.